-Let’s take a look for example how brands connect with customers.
-Traditional flyers, business cards, and commercial ads became less effective and therefore brands use websites, apps, social networking to reach their targeted audiences.
+Let’s take a look, for example, at how brands connect with customers.
+Traditional flyers, business cards, and commercial ads became less effective, and therefore brands use websites, apps, and social networking to reach their targeted audiences.

 Over 15 million brands around the world have Facebook brand pages primarily because of the fact that over one billion people have active accounts within this growing social media platform, according to Socialonomics.

 The other thing that seems like an outdated relic is the cash register, says Alice.
 Thanks to new technology and the Internet the traditional cash register is perceived as old-fashioned and irrelevant.

 The vast majority of offline and online businesses on a global scale make use of POS hardware and touchscreen displays or even self-checkout systems that eliminate the need for a human cashier entirely.